Weber / June

 I wrote Gherkin-formatted test cases to ensure that resulting designs accurately met original design goals, and could be efficiently tested by QA staff.

-I also trained and worked with culinary staff as they adopted the new tool, observing their struggles and adjusting the design where possible to make the tool easier to use.
+I also trained culinary staff with the new tool, observing their struggles and adjusting the design to make the tool easier to use, and wrote documentation to further aid their work.

 Launch & Reviews

-When the new Weber Connect software launched in April of 2023, it was entirely dependent on recipe structures imported to and built natively within this back end tool.
+When the new Weber Connect software launched in April of 2023, it was entirely dependent on recipe structures imported to and built natively within Producer.

-The launch of the software was smooth and stable, and it has garnered glowing reviews (average 4.5 stars in the Apple store, 3.7 stars on Google Play where reviews of the old app still factor in).
+The launch of the software was smooth and stable, and it got glowing reviews from users (average 4.5 stars in the Apple store, 3.7 stars on Google Play, where reviews of the old app still factor in).

-Producer’s interface and recipes enabled this simultaneous international launch, and allowed us to substantially increase the number of recipes available in the app vs. what had been in the previous Weber Connect app.
+Producer’s interface and recipes enabled this simultaneous international launch, and allowed us to substantially increase the number of recipes available in the app vs. the previous Weber Connect app.